Fairfield Domestic Violence Penalties

 Assault in the first degree is a Class B felony punishable by up to 20 years in prison, with a minimum sentence of between one and five years depending on the circumstances.
 (Conn.
 Gen. Stat. § 53a-59.)
 Assault of a pregnant woman that causes termination of the pregnancy is a Class A felony with maximum fines up to $20,000 and a prison sentence of 10 to 25 years.

 The list of charges above are simplified and is far from complete.
 To get a full picture of the applicable domestic violence crimes and their respective penalties, consult a defense attorney with extensive experience in domestic violence cases today.
-If you face Fairfield domestic violence penalties, speak with a qualified domestic violence attorney that could attempt to mitigate the penalties that you face.
-Contact a lawyer today and know that you are in capable hands.
+If you face Fairfield domestic violence penalties, speak with our team.
+Contact us today and know that you are in capable hands.